U.S. ends Boeing 737 MAX flight ban after crash probes

 When it does fly, Boeing will be running a 24-hour war room to monitor all MAX flights for issues that could impact the jet’s return, from stuck landing gear to health emergencies, three people familiar with the matter said.

-Shares jumped 5.7% to $221.95 premarket and were on track for their highest level since early June.
+Shares jumped in premarket trading and were on track for their highest level since June.

 LONG RUNWAY AHEAD